mantil-io/docs/commands/mantil_invoke.md

 # mantil invoke

-Invoke api method for current project and stage
+Invoke API method on the project stage

 Makes HTTP request to the gateway endpoint of the project stage.
 That invokes lambda function of that project api.
 If api method is not specified default